Wayne Brown (footballer, born 1988): Bristol Rovers

 On 1 February 2010, Brown joined League One side Bristol Rovers on a one-month loan deal.
 However, after making four appearances for the pirates, he was recalled by Fulham.

 During the summer of 2010, Brown joined Bristol Rovers, initially on a two-year deal with a free transfer, and he went straight into the squad as a regular starting player, after he Impressed in his short loan spell.
 Wayne Brown made his debut on 7 August 2010, in a 3–0 defeat against Peterborough United.
 He made his home debut on 25 August 2010 in a 2–1 victory against local rivals Yeovil Town.
 He scored his first goal for Bristol Rovers in a 1–1 draw with Charlton Athletic at The Valley on 23 November 2010.
 In April, Brown scored in consecutive games for the Pirates in their 2–2 draw to Charlton and their 2–1 loss to Bournemouth.

-In late-November, Brown rejected a new contract, and announced he was leaving the club in January and that he was on the verge of returning to Finland.
+In late-November, Brown rejected a new contract, and announced he was leaving the club in January and that he won the verge of returning to Finland.